Try my kefir pancakes if you are looking for a different recipe to up your breakfast game! Kefir makes them plump, fluffy and ridiculously delicious!

-The magic ingredient of course if the kefir, a fermented milk drink made with kefir grains, that has gained much popularity in recent years in the West but has been a staple in Russia for ages.
+The magic ingredient of course is the kefir, a fermented milk drink made with kefir grains.
+It has gained much popularity in recent years in the West but has been a staple in Eastern Europe for ages.

 Oladi are traditionally made with an addition of yeast, which makes them “grow’ right in front of your eyes as soon as the batter comes in contact with hot oil.

-So to cut corners one clever soul thought of using kefir and baking soda as raising agents instead, and the rest is history.
+So to cut corners one clever soul thought of using kefir and baking soda as raising agents instead.
+The rest is history.